merenlab/merenlab.org/_posts/anvio/2015-11-14-pangenomics.md

 |9|9|3|0|10|4|1|1|0|9|9|
 |(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|
 |7795|0|0|0|0|0|0|0|0|0|1|
+If you are using ITEP, you should be creating this file from the output file ITEP reports and stores in `flatclusters/` directory.
+This may be a bit challening, and if you like, you can use this script here to convert the ITEP output into our `data.txt`: `anvi-script-itep-to-data-txt`.
+This script may already be available to you with your latest anvi'o installation (just copy paste it in your terminal to see whether it is the case).
+If not, download it from here: [anvi-script-itep-to-data-txt](https://github.com/meren/anvio/blob/master/sandbox/anvi-script-itep-to-data-txt).

+When you have this script, you can run this command to get the `data.txt` (if you didn't have the script and ended up downloading it, put "python" at the beginning of the following command):

+{% highlight bash %}$ anvi-script-itep-to-data-txt flatclusters/all_I_2.0_c_0.5_m_maxbit
+Num genomes ..................................: 10
+Num protein clusters .........................: 7,795
-### Creating a tree of protein clustersWe created a tree based on the distribution of protein clusters across genomes (`tree.newick`).
+Data file is generated .......................: data.txt{% endhighlight %}### Creating a tree of protein clustersWe created a tree based on the distribution of protein clusters across genomes (`tree.newick`).
 This tree will be used as the centerpiece in the interactive interface you will see very soon:
 {% highlight bash %}anvi-matrix-to-newick data.txt -o tree.newick{% endhighlight %}{:.notice}The creation of tree.newick will be quite challenging if your data.txt contains more than 30,000 protein clusters, in this case removing protein clusters that are detected only in one genome may help.### Creating a samples database
 We created another tree from the same data: